 If you've decided to renovate your home, then a building and construction loan (BICOE) could be the way to go.
 How do construction loans work?
 You receive your loan in increments, letting you pay invoices for the renovations as they come in.

 Paying each bill as it comes in means you don't pay interest on your building costs until work's actually been done.
 This give you better cash flow.

 Just keep in mind that as you draw down more of your loan, the amount of interest you pay will start increasing.
 You'll need to budget for that.

 Speak to the home loan specialists

 Just as you get professional advice about your renovation project, ensure you do the same with your finances.
-If you’re unsure what type of loan will suit your renovation project, then visit a branch or call us on 13 40 83.
+If you’re unsure what type of loan will suit your renovation project, then visit a branch, get one of our mobile bankers to come to you or call us on 13 40 83.